 Big and meaty teriyaki turkey wings can be served as an appetizer, or as the center of a full meal any time of year.
 These are especially popular as a tailgate recipe, or even served at your annual Super Bowl party!

 Whole, fresh turkey wings are usually an affordable choice at the grocery store, and it won't take a lot of them to fill everyone's bellies.
 If you're serving them as the main dish of a meal, two whole wings per person is usually plenty.
 As an appetizer, one wing per person will do the trick.

 One whole wing will yield two easy-to-eat sections.
 The wing tip is mostly skin, connective tissue, bone and fat, and is much more useful in the stockpot.
 Make up a batch of homemade turkey soup with the tips.

 Here's what you'll need to make enough appetizers for a group of six.

 Combine all of the ingredients listed under the turkey wings.
 Prick the turkey wing sections with the point of a knife or a fork, then add them to the flavored up teriyaki marinade.
 Soak for at least one hour, and up to two hours before removing to drain.
 Discard the marinade.

-Grill over medium direct heat for six minutes per side, or until the skin becomes nicely browned.
 Move the turkey wings to a cooler part of the grill, cooking indirectly until they are nice and tender, which will take roughly 45 minutes.
-When almost done, brush the teriyaki turkey wings with a bit of teriyaki sauce straight out of the bottle.
+Add a foil pack of smoker wood to the grill at this time to add some great smokey flavor.
+When almost done, brush the turkey wings with a bit of teriyaki sauce straight out of the bottle.

 Enjoy the wings!
 Enjoy the game!
-Enjoy Life!